 We were also provided with entertainment by the Cruising the Seventies team and their performance of You, Dear Doctor, Are My Only Rescue!

 This meeting was part of a series of knowledge sharing workshops with our colleagues in Berlin.
-The next workshop will take place in Berlin in autumn 2018.
+Find out about the 2nd workshop which took place in Berlin in Winter 2019.